falkr/ttm4175/pages/iot-devices.md

 * [Tutorial](https://microbit.org/projects/make-it-code-it/max-min-thermometer/?editor=python)

+:task: Build the example as described above.

-**Idea for an extra function**: Reset the temperatures when both buttons are pressed.
+:task: (Extra) Think about how to add an extra function, so that you can reset the temperatures when both buttons are pressed.
+Build it.

-:task: Go through each of the application examples.
-Try to sketch a solution individually first, then together in your team.
-Try to make it run.
-Then compare your solution with the one given in the documentation.

-:report: Show how the applications work with a short sequence of screenshots.
-Describe what the code does.

 # Create Your Own Application